Top HTML Interview Questions with Answers

 Answer: HTML, which stands for HyperText Markup Language, is the standard markup language used to create web pages and display content on the World Wide Web.
 It is the foundational technology for building websites and web applications.
 HTML consists of a set of elements and tags that structure and format content on a web page.

-Answer: In HTML (Hypertext Markup Language), tags are the fundamental building blocks used to structure and format content on a web page.
-Tags are enclosed in angle brackets (“<” and “>”) and come in pairs: an opening tag and a closing tag.
+Answer: In HTML, tags are the fundamental building blocks used to structure and format content on a web page.
+Tags are enclosed in angle brackets (< and >) and come in pairs: an opening tag and a closing tag.
 The opening tag marks the beginning of an element, and the closing tag marks its end.
 The content to be affected by the tag is placed between these opening and closing tags.
-Tags are not case-sensitive, meaning you can use uppercase or lowercase letters, but it is a common convention to use lowercase letters for tags in HTML.
+Tags are not case-sensitive, but it is a common convention to use lowercase letters for tags in HTML.

-3. Do all HTML tags need an ending tag?
+3. Do all HTML tags have an end tag?

 Answer: No, not all HTML tags have an end tag.
 HTML tags are categorized into two main types based on whether they require an end tag: